geekodour/gitpushblog/README.md

 for now.
 - There are a lot of issues, check them out.
 It will be really great if you can help :smile:

-## Features
-- Uses npm scripts
-- Built with webpack and preprocessor support
-- easily create themes
-- Github and Disqus Comments
-- IndexPages,pagination, postpages, simple pages
-- Offline markdown draft support, live editing(needs reload)
-- Works hasslefree with github repository pages and profile pages.
-- Easily add,remove and edit themes. **(Need help creating themes if possible)**
-- Edit posts from mobile easily using any github client or browser
-- Make a post using Github or using the commandline.

 ## Limitations
 - Probably does not work on Windows as of now.
 - Uses only nunjucks for now, let me know if to add support of any other templating engine.
-- I am thinking to add gatsby(react) support.
 - Currently only works with github pages (want to keep it that way)
 - See issues for others.